 We have seen that there is an operational risk exposure created by methodically incorrect EOY procedures.
 Additional operational risk exposure can arise by failure or delays of these processes.
 If traders have no access to correct risk exposures, proper risk management is not possible.
-Accordingly, strong governance concerning EOY methods and processes help mitigating this risk.
+Accordingly, strong governance concerning EOY methods and processes helps to mitigate this risk.

-More concretely, we recommend to have a look on the following aspects:
+More concretely, we recommend having a look at the following aspects:

 - Start EOY planning punctually in order to have a timely reconciled (and where appropriate changed) procedure.